Hardship postings: what you should know

 What is it like?

 Hardship is a little bit different everywhere.
 Terrorist threats in Pakistan are different from air pollution in China, or rampant malaria in Nigeria.
 I’m currently posted in Armenia, which is 20% hardship because it’s remote and western products and services are limited—and because there’s an active conflict with neighboring country Azerbaijan over the Nagorno-Karabakh region.
-Nonetheless, Armenia is a nice place to live and it’s very popular with most families.
+Nonetheless, Armenia is a nice place to live and it’s popular with families with small kids.

 In Pakistan, threats were more difficult to see or predict, but I was always on guard—partially because I felt unsafe because of the terrorist threat and partially because I was told to feel unsafe.
-Pakistan is one of the few countries where US diplomats aren’t allowed to bring their family members with them (unless they work at the embassy).
+Pakistan is one of the few countries where U.S. diplomats aren’t allowed to bring their kids (or spouses, unless they woek).
 While living in Islamabad, we were barely allowed to leave the city.
 Sometimes we were confined to our houses for days on end, like during mass political protests and public unrest in response to anti-Islamic videos and cartoons published in Egypt and Europe.

 Are hardship postings inevitable?